santolucito/santolucito.github.io/ggu.md

 The professors here can only do so much for you.
 There is a saying in English, you can lead a horse to water, but you can't make it drink.
 Your professors will guide you to knowledge, but you must take learning into your own hands.
-Reach beyond the homework, discuss ideas outside the classroom.
+Reach beyond the homework, discuss ideas outside the classroom, become an academic in every waking moment.
-Be the leader, encourge

 ## So, as you move in, I encourage you to consider what sort of home you want to build here.
 Your Alma Mater will be a nurturing mother to you, but you will also become part of the Alma Mater.